4305 N Garfield St # 221 Midland, TX 79705

 How often should I replace or check my oral appliance?

-Most oral sleep appliances should be checked at least once a year by your dentist or sleep specialist.
+Most oral sleep appliances should be checked at least once a year by our dentist or sleep specialist.
 They may last several years with good care, but wear and tear can reduce their effectiveness.
-If you notice discomfort or if your symptoms return, schedule a checkup sooner.
+You should schedule a checkup sooner if you notice discomfort or if your symptoms return.

 Can allergies or nasal congestion make sleep apnea worse?